Today there are so many ways to build an email list it almost seems like the opportunities are endless.

 With this strategy, write an article on a particular topic that is informative and solves a problem.

 Post the article on your website or blog.
-Within the article include a text link, a banner ad, or a Johnson box with a call to action that takes people to an opt-in page, where the reader can enter their name and email address in exchange for the something of value, commonly known as a lead magnet.
+Within the article, include a text link, a banner ad, or a Johnson box with a call to action that takes people to an opt-in page, where the reader can enter their name and email address in exchange for something of value, commonly known as a lead magnet.

 When creating the lead magnet, you want it to be the next step in the process.

 So, if the article is about bass fishing, the lead magnet could be about the 4 types of bait to use when bass fishing.

 The type of Facebook ad to run for this is a Click To Website Ad.
 You want the targeted audience to click over to the article on your website.